Echo360 (EchoVideo): Student Guide

 How do I join a Live class?

-As a reminder, ensure to use a supported browser (most recent version), Firefox (recommended) and Google Chrome for best experience.
+Supported Browser: For best experience, please use a supported browser (most recent version), Firefox (recommended), Google Chrome or Edge.
 DO NOT use Safari or Internet Explorer they do not function well with streaming media or participating in polling questions.
 See our section on Supported Browsers.

 Access a Live Class

-1. If you are not on the Class List page in Echo360, open your Canvas course then click the Echo360 tab in the left navigation menu in Canvas.
+1. If you are not on the Class List page in EchoVideo, open your Canvas course then click the EchoVideo tab in the left navigation menu in Canvas.

 2. You will see list of all your classes if its being offered Live, you will see a LIVE badge next to the class name.

-3. Click the class row to enter the virtual classroom.
+3. Click the class title to enter the virtual classroom.

 EchoVideo Live Class - Student View